7 courses offered in the Faculty of English

 The MPhil in Digital Humanities runs from October to June.

-The PhD is a research degree, examined, usually after three or more years of research, by a thesis of 60,000–80,000 words.
-The criteria for obtaining the degree are that the thesis represent a "substantial contribution to knowledge" and a realistic amount of work for three years' study.
+The PhD is a research degree examined, usually after three or more years of research, by a thesis of 60,000–80,000 words.
+The criteria for obtaining the degree are that the thesis represents a 'substantial contribution to knowledge' and a realistic amount of work for three years of study.

-The Cambridge English Faculty’s collaborative MPhil in English Studies is a nine-month taught course which offers a uniquely wide-ranging and innovative approach to the study of literature, criticism and culture in the Anglophone world.
-Our versatile modular structure provides a choice of “Specialist Seminars” which cover, between them, all the major periods of English literature, as well as addressing both a range of different regional, national and international fields of Anglophone writing, and diverse theoretical, conceptual and philosophical concerns.
-There are specific “Textual Studies” courses, too, for those wishing to develop research expertise in either Medieval or Renaissance literature.
-In addition, “Research Frameworks” seminars cut across these specialist emphases, encouraging students with otherwise differing interests to work collaboratively on cross-period methodological and inter-disciplinary topics.
+The Cambridge English Faculty's collaborative MPhil in English Studies is a nine-month taught course which offers a uniquely wide-ranging and innovative approach to the study of literature, criticism, and culture in the Anglophone world.
+Our versatile modular structure provides a choice of 'Specialist Seminars', which cover, between them, all the major periods of English literature, as well as addressing a range of different regional, national and international fields of Anglophone writing and diverse theoretical, conceptual and philosophical concerns.
+There are also specific 'Textual Studies' courses for those wishing to develop research expertise in either Medieval or Renaissance literature.
+In addition, 'Research Frameworks' seminars cut across these specialist emphases, encouraging students with otherwise differing interests to work collaboratively on cross-period methodological and inter-disciplinary topics.
 In the MPhil as a whole depth, diversity, the historical, and the conceptual are thus each available in equal measure.
 The course provides a truly distinctive context in which to develop as a thinker, writer, and researcher.

-The course is supported by first-class teaching delivered by a Faculty with a distinguished international reputation; and because that teaching is research-led we are also able to offer you a cutting-edge view of the discipline.
-Both small-group teaching and one-to-one supervision are established strengths here, having been foundational to the Faculty’s identity since its inception a century ago.
-Our lively, supportive seminars will allow you to learn from people with interests very different from your own.
-At the same time, your individual supervisor will help you plan a coherent programme of personal study and will oversee both your research for and writing of your dissertation (your own unique research project).
-In addition, a programme of focused training on research methods will assist you in developing practical study skills.
+The course is supported by first-class teaching delivered by a Faculty with a distinguished international reputation, and because that teaching is research-led, we are also able to offer a cutting-edge view of the discipline.
+Both small-group teaching and one-to-one supervision are established strengths here, having been foundational to the Faculty's identity since its inception a century ago.
+Our lively, supportive seminars will allow the students to learn from people with very different interests.
+At the same time, an individual Supervisor will help the student plan a coherent programme of personal study and will oversee both their research for and writing of their dissertation (the student's unique research project).
+In addition, a programme of focused training on research methods will assist the students in developing practical study skills.

 These qualities make our MPhil in English Studies an ideal preparation for further research in English and associated disciplines.
 Equally, the course can serve as the basis for success in a wide range of non-academic careers.